COVID-19: Our Services & Resources

 Outreach & Education

-- We are offering virtual support groups to adult survivors– all you need is an internet connection.
-Our educator is also available to do virtual workshops and trainings for staff and/or students.
-If you are interested in creating a virtual support group or bringing education to your community, call the hotline or reach out online.
+- We are offering our Crossroads support group, in person, to adult survivors of sexual and domestic violence.
+We are also offering an in person group to LGBTQ+ youth.
+You can find information about current groups on our facebook page.
+Our educator is also available to do workshops and trainings for staff and/or students.
+If you are interested in our support groups, or bringing education to your community, call the hotline or reach out online.